Determine whether window-overlap combination is COLA compliant

 You can use the

-uses the WOLA method, by applying a synthesis window before
+WOLA method, by applying a synthesis window before performing the

 In general, the synthesis window is the same as the analysis window.
 You can construct useful WOLA windows by taking the square root of a strong OLA window.
 You can use this method for all nonnegative OLA windows.
 For example, the root-Hann window is a good example of a WOLA window.